keesiemeijer/wp-nostalgia/README.md

 3. If your Vagrant is running, from the Vagrant directory run `vagrant halt`
 4. Followed by `vagrant up --provision`.

-You can now visit [http://wp-nostalgia.dev/readme.html](http://wp-nostalgia.dev/readme.html).
+You can now visit [http://wp-nostalgia.test/readme.html](http://wp-nostalgia.test/readme.html).
 By default it has installed the very first version `0.71-gold`.

-Note: If you don't have the vagrant plugin `vagrant-hostsupdater` installed you'll need to add the domain to your `hosts` file manually before you can visit [http://wp-nostalgia.dev/](http://wp-nostalgia.dev/).
+Note: If you don't have the vagrant plugin `vagrant-hostsupdater` installed you'll need to add the domain to your `hosts` file manually before you can visit [http://wp-nostalgia.test/](http://wp-nostalgia.test/).

 ### After provisioning
-* (WP < 3.5.2)  Go to wp-nostalgia.dev/readme.html and follow the install instructions
+* (WP < 3.5.2)  Go to wp-nostalgia.test/readme.html and follow the install instructions
-* (WP >= 3.5.2) Go to wp-nostalgia.dev/wp-admin and log in with: Username: admin, Password: password
+* (WP >= 3.5.2) Go to wp-nostalgia.test/wp-admin and log in with: Username: admin, Password: password

 All versions higher than 3.5.2 are installed normally with [WP-CLI](http://wp-cli.org/).
-For lower versions the `wp-config.php` file is created with the right database credentials but you still have to finish the install at `wp-nostalgia.dev/readme.html`
+For lower versions the `wp-config.php` file is created with the right database credentials but you still have to finish the install at `wp-nostalgia.test/readme.html`

 ### Usage
-This script can be used as a standalone script if you already have wp-nostalgia.dev up and running with WordPress in a folder called `/public` in the root directory of your site.
+This script can be used as a standalone script if you already have wp-nostalgia.test up and running with WordPress in a folder called `/public` in the root directory of your site.
 Copy the vvv-init.sh file to the root directory.
 ```
 wp-nostalgia
 -- public